hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 Let's see whether `key2` has been updated from `year: 2018` to `year: 2019`.

-First, compute the signature to be set in the `Signature` header field as shwon below:
+First, compute the signature to be set in the `Signature` header field as shown below:

 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/alice/alice.key \